Experiment Tracking

 Second Experiment

+Expand the dataset to 2000 images by adding more pictures of dogs and cats.
 Use a deeper model with two hidden layers.

-Experiment Process
+Experiment Workflow

-A machine learning experiment follows these steps:
+A typical machine learning experiment follows a structured process:

-- Define Hypothesis: What do we want to test?
+| Define Hypothesis | What do we want to test? |

-- Gather Data: Collect and prepare datasets.
+| Gather Data | Collect and prepare datasets |

-- Set Hyperparameters: Choose model settings like layers or learning rate.
+| Set Hyperparameters | Choose model settings like layers or learning rate |

-- Enable Tracking: Log model versions, datasets, and configurations.
+| Enable Tracking | Log model versions, datasets, and configurations |

-- Train and Evaluate: Run models and compare results.
+| Train and Evaluate | Run models and compare results |

-- Register Best Model: Save details of the best-performing model.
+| Register Best Model | Save details of the best-performing model |

-- Visualize and Report: Share findings with the team.
+| Visualize and Report | Share findings with the team |